osg-htc/networking/docs/perfsonar/installation.md

 The following *additional* steps are needed to configure the toolkit to be used in OSG/WLCG in addition to the steps described in the official guide:

 * Please register your nodes in GOCDB/OIM.
-For OSG sites, follow the details in [OIM](#register-perfsonar-in-oim).
+For OSG sites, follow the details in OSG Topology below.
 For non-OSG sites, follow the details in [GOCDB](#register-perfsonar-service-in-gocdb)
 * Please ensure you have added or updated your [administrative information](http://docs.perfsonar.net/manage_admin_info.html)
 * You will need to configure your instance(s) to use the OSG/WLCG mesh-configuration.
 Please follow the steps below:
     * **For toolkit versions 5.0 and higher**, please run from the command line `psconfig remote add https://psconfig.opensciencegrid.org/pub/auto/<FQDN>`.
 Replace `<FQDN>` with the fully qualified domain name of your host, e.g., `psum01.aglt2.org`.
 To verify the configuration is correct, you can run `psconfig remote list`, which should show the URL configured, e.g.